optiver/vulcan-py/CONTRIBUTING.md

 * [ ] Branch from master or rebase your branch to current master.
 * [ ] Each commit should compile, pass static analysis, and pass tests.
-* [ ] Add tests relevant to any fixed bug or new featur
+* [ ] Add tests relevant to any fixed bug or new feature